defold/doc/docs/en/manuals/camera.md

 Orthographic Zoom
 : (**Orthographic camera only**) - The zoom used for the orthographic projection (> 1 = zoom in, < 1 = zoom out).

+Orthographic Mode
+: (**Orthographic camera only**) - Controls how the orthographic camera determines zoom relative to the window size and your design resolution (the values in `game.project` → `display.width/height`).
+  - `Fixed` (uses constant zoom): Uses the current `Orthographic Zoom` value as-is.
+  - `Auto Fit` (contain): Automatically adjusts zoom so the full design area fits inside the window.
+May show extra content on sides or top/bottom.
+  - `Auto Cover` (cover): Automatically adjusts zoom so the design area covers the entire window.
+May crop on sides or top/bottom.
+  Available only when `Orthographic Projection` is enabled.

 ## Using the camera